mosharaf/eecs489/Assignments/Assignment-2/README.md

 **We encourage you to use VMware instead of Virtual Box for this and ALL following projects, which is more compatible with different OS and is free with personal license.** For Windows and Linux users, we recommend [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
 For Mac users(Not M1/M2 chip), we recommend [VMware Fusion Player](https://customerconnect.vmware.com/web/vmware/evalcenter?p=fusion-player-personal).
 For M1/M2 users, we recommend using UTM from A1.

-**The firefox browser uses flash to play the video.
-However, flash has been disabled after 2020.
-So, you will need to change the system’s date to the past to enable flash.** When you want to test your miProxy with browser and actually see the video, you should do the following on the guest os:
+**The Firefox browser uses Adobe Flash to play the video.
+However, Flash has been disabled after 2020.
+So, you will need to change the system’s date to the past to enable Flash.** When you want to test your miProxy with browser and actually see the video, you should do the following on the guest OS:
 ```
 # finishing compiling your software